linode/Marketplace-Apps/magicspam/documentation/linode_marketplace_magicspam_app_page.md

 As MagicSpam is designed to integrate and run alongside with Control Panels, the MagicSpam One-Click App will also deploy the selected Control Panel (e.g. cPanel or Plesk).
 Additionally, a MagicSpam license key is required to deploy MagicSpam on Linode, which you can purchase through the [MagicSpam Webstore](https://www.magicspam.com/store.php).
 Please make sure to purchase the appropriate license key for the selected Control Panel.

-If you want to deploy MagicSpam onto an existing Linode running a supported Control Panel, please install MagicSpam on your server by following these installation guides:
+If you want to deploy MagicSpam onto an existing Linode running a supported Control Panel, please install MagicSpam on your server after purchasing the license key by following these installation guides:

 * [MagicSpam for cPanel Installation Guide](https://www.magicspam.com/download/products/MSWHMC/InstallationGuide.pdf)
 * [MagicSpam for Plesk Installation Guide](https://www.magicspam.com/download/products/MSPPRO/InstallationGuide.pdf)